MandyW0312/RhythmsGonnaGetYou/PEDAC.md

     					context.SaveChanges();

 IF (View)
-Ask the user if they want to view all the Bands, view all the Albums, or view Albums by a Specific Band (Possible Menu Options)
+Ask the user if they want to view all the Bands, view all the Albums, view Albums by a Specific Band, view all Albums in a Genre, or view all Members of a Band (Possible Menu Options)
 Read the answer and set to a variable
 IF (Bands)
 foreach(var band in context.Bands)